sethmlarson/tip-the-tiny-web/README.md

 # Tip the Tiny Web

-My journey into tipping the tiny web.

-This service is free of ads, tracking, subscriptions, fees, micropayments, scalping, parasitic behavior, and data walls.
+My journey to financially support all the digital content I enjoy without ads, tracking, or parasitic behavior.

 ## How this works